RapidOwl/samstrong-dot-dev/about/index.md

 <img src="/img/coffee-sipping.jpg" style="border-radius: 50%;" alt="" />

-I'm a full-stack\* software developer and team lead based in Nottingham, England, with a passion for reducing friction in back-office applications, who mostly lives in the .Net and JavaScript worlds.
+I'm a full-stack\* software developer and Tech Lead based in Nottingham, who spends most of his time in the .Net and JavaScript worlds, but is extremely passionate about CSS in general.

 <sub>\* I'm comfortable writing server-side and client-side code and spend a non-zero amount of time attempting to cram design skills into my brain.</sub>